 Hyundai Kona Electric

-With its 279 mile range, the Hyundai Kona Electric is actually approaching the ability to rival a full gas tank.
+With its 449 kilometers range, the Hyundai Kona Electric is actually approaching the ability to rival a full gas tank.
 The car is based on Hyundai's small SUV; the Hyundai Kona.
 The car offers the cost savings you would expect compared to diesel or petrol, and you can charge it at home using a 7.2kW wall box which takes just over nine hours 30 mins with the 64kWh battery, while the 39kWh battery can be charged in 6hrs 10mins.

 The Kona Electric is big on safety systems, featuring automatic emergency braking (AEB) and lane keeping assistance.
 You can also benefit from features such as traffic sign recognition and rear cross traffic monitoring.
 There is the option of adding upgraded infotainment and privacy glass, however, the base model is well equipped.
 The space of the vehicle and the quality of the interior might be found a little wanting for an SUV, but the Kona Electric is a good all rounder with some enticing Premium options.